Last updated: July 30, 2021

 - Other individuals exempted from travel restrictions are listed on the government of Canada website.

-- If your PR application is approved, but you can’t travel to Canada before your documents expire, IRCC will contact you (if they haven’t already) to inquire if you’re able to travel to Canada.
+- If your PR application is approved, but you can’t travel to Canada before your documents and Confirmation of Permanent Residence expire, IRCC will contact you (if they haven’t already) to inquire if you’re able to travel to Canada and will issue instructions on extending your expired CoPR.
 Once they approve you to come to Canada, they will issue you the documents you need to travel.

 Tip: Use the free tool from the Government to find out if you can travel to Canada at this time.
 Just answer a few questions and get your result.
 Additionally, before you plan your travel be sure to check provincial and territorial travel restrictions as they are updated regularly.